Offering a retirement plan is complicated. Here's how a committee can help.

 At each meeting, the committee should document the discussions, findings and decisions of the committee via formal meeting minutes and save in the plan’s compliance folder.
 Periodically, the board of directors should review the minutes and the decisions of the plan’s committee to ensure that everything is running smoothly.

-If an employer or plan sponsor is looking to offer a well-run employee retirement plan, they will need to start with a well-run retirement planning committee.
+If an employer or plan sponsor is looking for offer a well-run employee retirement plan, they will need to start with a well-run retirement planning committee.